erelbng/erelbng.github.io/_tabs/about.md

 ![a banner containing some of my projects](/assets/images/banner.jpg)

-I'm Eric Elbing, a mechanical engineer specializing in mechatronics.
+I'm Eric Plaß (formerly Eric Elbing, you can read more about that [here](https://ric.engineering/posts/Surname-Update/)), a mechanical engineer specializing in mechatronics.
 I earned my master’s degree from the [University of Applied Sciences in Leipzig](https://fing.htwk-leipzig.de/startseite) (Germany), where I'm still conducting extensive research on mobile robotics under the supervision of [Prof. Dr. rer. nat.
 Martin Gürtler](https://fing.htwk-leipzig.de/fakultaet/professuren/prof-martin-guertler/) and [Prof. Dr. André Ludwig](https://www.uni-leipzig.de/personenprofil/mitarbeiter/andre-ludwig).
 My research is supported by the EU and the state of Saxony through the [ESF Plus fund](https://european-social-fund-plus.ec.europa.eu/en).

 Beyond my research, I work as a mechanical engineer at [Zöschener Maschinen und Anlagenbau GmbH](https://www.zoema.de/).